sfajfer/Master-of-Gu/gu index/Gu Index.md

 Effect: Passively sprouts 50 primeval essence stones every day.
 Cannot be activated.
 Up to 50 primeval stones can remain attached to Heavenly Essence Treasure Lotus Gu at a time.

+### Liquor Worm Gu
+*Rank 1-3 Catalyst*

+Cost: 5 portions

+Range: Self

+Health: 7

+Food: 1 kg wine (1/4 primeval stone)

+Effect: This Gu has no effect unless you have rank {1, 2, 3} initial stage, middle stage, or upper stage cultivation.
+You immediately gain one refined portion of primeval essence of the stage above your own.
+Keep track of your current refined portions separately from your other portions of primeval essence.
+The sum of your natural and refined primeval essence can never exceed your maximum primeval essence.

+Expending 1 portion of refined primeval essence is equivalent to expending 4 portions of unrefined primeval essence.

+If your cultivation increases while you have refined primeval essence, it becomes unrefined primeval essence.

+### Paper Tiger Gu
+*Rank 2 Concealment*

+Cost: None

+Range: Self

+Health: 3

+Food: 1 kg wood pulp (1/4 primeval stone)

+Keywords: [**Sustained**]

+Effect: As long as you are rank 2, the aura of your primeval essence is increased to rank 3 and a stage of your choice while sustained.
+Your primeval essence's outward appearance remains as it was, however, so effects that glimpse inside your aperture will see your true cultivation.
+Sustaining this Gu does not count towards your number of currently sustained Gu.

 ### Regrowth Gu
 *Rank 1-2 Tonic*